Audience: developers of fowl.

 }

-Once the connection succeeds or fails (or, fails to pass policy) a reply message is sent back.
+Once the connection succeeds or fails a reply message is sent back.
 The reply message is also an unsigned-short-prefixed msgpack message which is a dict:

 {